Constraint management intertrip service

 The EC5 Constraint Management Intertrip Service (CMIS) aims to reduce network congestion costs in the East Anglian (EC5) region by building post-fault intertrip links between generation across the East Anglia region and the East Anglia Operational Tripping Scheme (EAOTS).
 By doing so, the ENCC can facilitate more power to flow on the existing transmission infrastructure pre-fault, thus reducing the amount of generation being curtailed pre-emptively when the expected flow exceeds the current capability of the circuits.

-NESO will be launching a market-wide tender, that will aim to contract for a EC5 CMIS service to begin in 2025.
+NESO have launched a market-wide tender, that will now aim to contract for a CMIS EC5-Enduring service to begin in mid-2026.

 EC5 CMIS interim consultation and CMIS webinar feedback